IsaacShelton/AdeptSharedPtr/README.md

 # AdeptSharedPtr
 An implementation of Shared Pointers in Adept

+*Notice: This example is designed for Adept 2.6.
+Due to potential future improvements in management semantics, this library will most likely evolve over time and may not work in its current form in future Adept versions.
+However, it does work with Adept 2.7 indev as of April 8th 2022.*

 ### How to Compile

-Notice: This example is only designed for Adept 2.6, as it explicitly relies on the `2.6` version of management semantics and `Optional.adept`.
-It may need to updated for future releases.

 For best results, use `adept2-6`